rlaffers/phalconver/README.md

 sudo ln -s phalcon.1.3.6.so phalcon.so
 ```

-You need to repeat this step for every PHP extension directory in which Phalcon is installed
+You need to repeat this step for every PHP extension directory in which Phalcon is installed.

 Finally, configure your PHP to load Phalcon.